istodaymeatballsday/CLI/bash/README.md

 Outputs Chalmers expressen lunch in terminal & highlights "Meatballs" or "Köttbullar".

 ### Linux > macOS
-Does NOT work for macOS ATM --> Use optional installation instead until further notice.
+Does NOT work for macOS ATM --> Try using optional installation instead until further notice.

 ## How to install
 ```